kprinssu/gnome-shell-extension-workspace-switch-gesture/README.md

-# gnome-shell-extension-ws-switch-gesture
+Workspace Switch Gesture is an extension for GNOME Shell that adds a workspace switching gesture for touchpads.

-Workspace Switch Gesture
+TODO: write more